Recently updated on March 23rd, 2023 at 01:19 pm

 Today Vittorazi is the leading paramotor engine manufacturer, with the Moster 185 being their most popular choice amongst pilots.

-I've been flying the Moster 185 Plus since 2016, and I've clocked up hundreds of hours with very little maintenance required.
-My 2016 version has been replaced with the MY '19 which has been given a few important upgrades.
+I’ve been flying the Moster 185 Plus since 2016, and I’ve clocked up hundreds of hours with very little maintenance required.
+My 2016 version has been replaced with a few versions since, the newest MY ’22 has been given a few important upgrades.

 Overall the Moster is a super reliable, powerful, low maintenance engine.
 The fuel consumption isn’t the best at 4 litres per hour, but with an average sized fuel tank you’ll still be able to fly for many hours before landing to refuel.